zenorocha/liferay-learn-old/src/pages/docs/osgi-basics/create-another-service.md

 <article id="1">

-## Deploy Multiple Implementations Of A Service
+## Deploy Multiple Implementations of a Service

 Each API can have multiple service implementations.
 Let’s try it out to see how multiple service implementations interact in the OSGi runtime.